 - Worsening headache - which does not go away with paracetamol (but see below).

-- Confusion, strange behaviour, any problems understanding or speaking.
+- Confusion, strange behaviour, and any problems with understanding or speaking.

 - Dizziness, loss of balance or walking strangely.

 - Fitting (convulsions) or collapse followed by feeling strange afterwards.

 - Any visual problems, such as blurring of vision or double vision.